 The program is a continuous 24 months of study with classes broken down into (8) 13-week quarters.
-Each school year begins July 1 and ends on June 30 of the following year.
+Each school year begins in July and ends at the end of June of the following year.
 Students are issued grades at the end of each quarter.

 *Quarter 1 for 1st year students would be Quarter 5 for 2nd year students, etc.